Landka: History

-The Portuguese company was founded in 2010 and gained notability with its flagship product Back in Time, an education iPad app about world history.
+The Portuguese company was founded in 2010 and gained notability with its flagship product Back in Time, an educational iPad app about world history.
 Back in Time was released in September 2011 and brought instant success to Landka, being featured in the App Store worldwide and reaching the top sales of iPad book apps in nearly 40 countries.
-This project won Landka a World Summit Award (UN based initiative) in Learning and Education and was later ported to Windows thanks to a partnership between Landka and Intel.
-Back in Time was distinguished by The New York Times and selected for the top 10 apps of the year.
+This project won Landka a World Summit Award (a United Nations-funded initiative) in Learning and Education and was later ported to Windows thanks to a partnership between Landka and Intel.
+Also in 2011, Back in Time was named by The New York Times as one of the top 10 apps of the year.

-Later developments included ThinkO, a brain-training game released in 2012 that reached the top1 downloaded apps in Brazil, and Kiwaka (2014), an educational game to teach children about astronomy developed in collaboration with ESA and ESO.
+Later developments included ThinkO (2012), a brain-training game released in 2012 that became one of the most downloaded apps in Brazil, and Kiwaka (2014), an educational game to teach children about astronomy developed in collaboration with ESA and ESO.

-In 2015, Landka released Overpaint, an educational game about colors and Art Legacy, an education book app about the most relevant paintings in the history of art, that won the company another nomination for the World Summit Awards.
+In 2015, Landka released Overpaint, an educational game about colors, and Art Legacy, an educational book app about the most relevant paintings in the history of art, that won the company another nomination for the World Summit Awards.